Snowbirds: Winterize Your Home For When You're Away

 - Confirm that your alarm systems are in working order and have been activated.

-- Secure external doors and windows with deadbolt locks, security-type hinges and sturdy door frames that cannot be spread apart.
-Install slide locks or other equivalent security locks on sliding glass doors or French doors.
+- Secure external doors and windows with deadbolt locks, security-type hinges.
+Install slide locks or other equivalent security locks on sliding glass doors.

 - Store valuables that you are not taking with you in a safe deposit box or other secure offsite location.

-- Do not post your vacation or travel plans on social media sites, as potential thieves can use that information to learn that your house is vacant.
+- Avoid posting your vacation or travel plans on social media sites, as potential thieves can use that information to learn when your house will be vacant.

 3. Protect Your Pipes to Avoid Water Damage by Turning Off Your Water Supply

 - If a pipe bursts or leaks while you are away, it could cause significant damage.
-Consider completely turning off the water supply if no one will be in the home for an extended period of time.
+Consider completely turning off the water supply if you will be away for an extended period of time.
 If your home is heated by an older steam heating system, consult with your heating professional to determine if it is safe to turn off the water supply for your particular heating system.
-Also, if your home is protected by a fire sprinkler system, do not turn off the water to this system.
+Also, if your home is protected by a fire sprinkler system, make sure that you do not turn off the water to this system.

-- Drain your pipes of all water by opening the faucets, and flush your toilet to clear the water from the tank and bowl, then consider pouring antifreeze in toilet tanks and bowls to prevent any remaining water from freezing and cracking.* Always use non-toxic antifreeze rated for plumbing systems.
+- If you have turned off the water supply, drain your pipes of all water by opening the faucets, and flush your toilet to clear the water from the tank and bowl.
+Consider pouring antifreeze in toilet tanks and bowls to prevent any remaining water from freezing.* Always use non-toxic antifreeze rated for plumbing systems.

 4. Keep Your Home and Plumbing Warm if Your Water Supply Stays On